Palavyr/Palavyr/README.md

 ### Running kestrel as a service
 https://swimburger.net/blog/dotnet/how-to-run-aspnet-core-as-a-service-on-linux

+Once the service config is installed to

+    /etc/systemd/system/PalavyrServer.service

+    sudo cp PalavyrServer.service /etc/systemd/system/PalavyrServer.service
+    sudo systemctl daemon-reload

+To query the status of the service:

+    systemctl status PalavyrServer

+To enable automatic restart of the service in event of a crash:

+    sudo systemctl enable AspNetSite

 #### Getting postgres to work and also attaching to postgres on EC2 from local